President, Chief Executive OfficerRead More

 Chris is a graduate of Florida State University, where she earned a bachelor’s degree in Management Information Systems (MIS).

-Afshean Talasaz is Colonial’s senior vice president of optimization, efficiency & innovation (OEI).
+Afshean Talasaz is a senior vice president and Colonial’s Chief Technology and Data Officer.
+He leads the Technology team as well as the Optimization, Efficiency & Innovation team.
 He joined Colonial Pipeline in March 2023.

 Before joining Colonial, Afshean served as the Director of Digital Innovation and Enterprise Architecture at Magellan Midstream Partners, L.P., with responsibility for Digital Innovation, Data, Architecture, Cloud, and Technology Strategic Partnerships across the enterprise.